zongjunhu/genkins-tests/README.md

-This is is test place for genkins tests. make some test for branch structure study.
+This is is test place for genkins tests.

+Make some test for branch structure study.